 What are bedsores?

 Bedsores can happen when a person is bedridden or otherwise immobile, unconscious, or unable to sense pain.
 Bedsores are ulcers that happen on areas of the skin that are under pressure from lying in bed, sitting in a wheelchair, or wearing a cast for a prolonged time.
-Bedsores are also called pressure injuries, pressure sores, or decubitus ulcers.
+Bedsores are also called pressure injuries, pressure sores, pressure ulcers, or decubitus ulcers.

 Bedsores can be a serious problem among frail older adults.
 They can be related to the quality of care the person receives.
 If an immobile or bedridden person is not turned, positioned correctly, and given good nutrition and skin care, bedsores can develop.
 People with diabetes, circulation problems, and poor nutrition are at higher risk.